What does a Journeyman Electrician do?

 How long does it take to become a Journeyman Electrician?

 The journey to becoming a Journeyman Electrician involves several steps.
 First, an individual must complete an apprenticeship.
 This typically lasts four to five years.
 During this time, the apprentice works under a licensed electrician.
-They gain hands-on experience and learn the necessary skills.
+They learn both practical skills and theoretical knowledge.
+This hands-on experience is crucial for mastering the trade.

 Journeyman Electrician Job Description Sample